ruffy0002/web-template/README.md

 4. Added custom libraries

     - [react-icons](https://react-icons.netlify.com/#/)
-    - [@material-ui/core](https://material-ui.com/) (Please use the React components in this library and its design system for consistent UI design)
+    - [@elastic/eui](https://elastic.github.io/eui/#/) (Please use the React components in this library and its design system for consistent UI design)

 5. Stylelint (CSS Code smells, with rules turned off for prettier)

 6. Custom VSCode settings

-    - Inclusive of a setting to auto run "yarn start" if you install the 'Automatic Command Performer' VSCode extension
+    - Includes a setting to auto run "yarn server & yarn client" if you install the 'Automatic Command Performer' VSCode extension

 7. Base page is default 100% height